manarHM17/iot_device_management/README.md

 - Keep the firmware binaries out of source control for real projects; use an artifact store or signed releases instead.
 - For production-grade deployments, secure the gRPC channel with TLS and add authentication/authorization for management operations.

-## Troubleshooting

-- If you see protobuf import errors, ensure the directory with `device_pb2.py` is on PYTHONPATH or run scripts from the repository root.
-- If port binding fails, modify the configured port in `server.py` or free the port.
-- For protobuf compilation errors, confirm you have matching protobuf/grpcio versions installed.

-## License

-This repository is provided as an example.
-No license file is included — add one if you plan to reuse the code in production.

 ## Where to look next